Exercise For Coronary Artery Disease

 • Walking (in older patients with no history of heart disease): Men and women 65 yrs and older who walked 4 hrs/week or more had a significantly reduced rate of being hospitalized for cardiovascular disease compared to those who walked only 1 hr/week or less (LaCroix AZ, et al. 1996).

-Thus, in a variety of different settings, exercise can reduce the occurrence of coronary "events" without the use of cholesterol-lowering drugs, or, diet modification.
+Thus, in a variety of different settings, aerobic exercise can reduce the occurrence of coronary "events" without the use of cholesterol-lowering drugs, or, diet modification.

 As mentioned above, exercise is known to improve what are called "traditional" risk factors: ie., blood pressure, cholesterol levels, insulin resistance, and weight loss.
 This is impressive because no drug can modify all these risk factors simultaneously.